 This is really important!
 Your prescription drug coverage will be provided through your insurance carrier's pharmacy benefit manager.
 While your coverage level will determine your coverage for prescription drugs, each pharmacy benefit manager has its own rules.
-You need to make sure you're comfortable with how the insurance carrier will cover any medications you and your covered family members need.
+You need to make sure you're comfortable with how you and your family's medications will be covered.
 Get the details.
 Questions?

 Also check out the Frequently Asked Questions (PDF) and the Glossary.
 How Deductibles Work The deductible is what you pay out of your own pocket before your insurance begins to pay a share of your costs.
 For example, let's say you break your wrist.
 If you have a deductible, you pay the full "negotiated" costs of all innetwork services until you reach the deductible.
 The "negotiated" costs are the payments providers (doctors, hospitals, labs, etc.) have agreed to accept for a particular service from the insurance carrier.
-It Depends On Your Medical Coverage Level Bronze, Silver and Gold Coverage Levels These coverage levels have a traditional deductible.
+It Depends On Your Medical Coverage Level The Bronze, Silver and Gold coverage levels have a traditional deductible.
 Once a covered family member meets the individual deductible, your insurance will begin paying benefits for that family member.
 Charges for all other covered family members will continue to count toward the family deductible.
 Once the family deductible is met, your insurance will pay benefits for all covered family members.
 The annual deductible doesn't include amounts taken out of your paycheck for health coverage.
-Bronze Plus Coverage Level This coverage level has a true family deductible.
+The Bronze Plus coverage level has a true family deductible.
 This means that the entire family deductible must be met before your insurance will pay benefits for any covered family members.
 There is no individual deductible in this option when you have family coverage.
 So even if one person in your family has a lot of expenses, you'll have to pay for it on your own until the full family deductible is met.
 The annual deductible doesn't include amounts taken out of your paycheck for health coverage.
-Platinum Coverage Level The Platinum coverage level does not have an in-network deductible.
+The Platinum coverage level does not have an in-network deductible.
 Keep in mind that as a trade-off for no deductible, the Platinum coverage level is usually the most expensive coverage level per paycheck and has very limited (if any) out-of-network coverage.
 Do You Use Out-of-Network Providers?